Don’t Miss These Tips for June

 Root Bound Soil or Plants

 Now is not the time to change out the soil in the pots.
-It will add too much stress to the already stressed plant.
+It will add too much stress to an already stressed plant.
 Try to dig around the outside of the root ball and remove anything easy to pull out – old soil and even some roots.
 Add fresh soil and keep the pot well watered until fall when it is safe to repot the plant.”

 “Blast” Your Plants